bradleyq/light_painter/README.md

 - dynamic placable lights of any hue
 - low performance hit
 - datapack includes custom spawners for placing and deleting lights
-- functions correctly with transparency
+- correctly blends with transparency

 #### What it does not do:
 - render out of frame lights